schlick7/LuteForMobile/stuff.md

 In status_colors the ignored(status98) terms should have no color at all.
 They should just display as normal text with no highlighting

+Why is customsentences being called when the sentence reader is not open?

 Future: